The following bylaws contain changes approved by the CDSS Membership in September 2021.

 3.8 Voting.
 At any meeting of the Board the vote of a majority of those present shall decide any matter except as otherwise provided by law, the Articles of Organization, or these Bylaws.

 3.9 Rules of Order.
-Meetings of the Board and Committees shall be conducted in a spirit of cooperation.
+Meetings of the Board, committees, and task groups shall be conducted in a spirit of cooperation.
 Should questions or disputes as to procedure arise, they shall be settled by reference to the most recent available edition of Robert's Rules of Order.

-3.10 Open Meetings.
-Except for necessary executive sessions, meetings of the Board and of the Executive Committee are open to all members of the Society.
+3.11 Open Meetings.
+Except for executive sessions, meetings of the Board and of the Executive Committee are open to attendance by all members of the Society.
 Such visitors have no votes, and shall not speak except on the express invitation of the chair.

 3.12 Acting Without Meeting.
 Any action which may be taken at any meeting of the Board may be taken without a meeting if every member receives timely notice of the proposal and the forum for discussion, the date for submitting written consents is at least two weeks from the date the proposal is circulated, and all of the Board members consent to the action in writing and the written consents are filed with the records of the meetings of the Board.
 Such consents shall be treated for all purposes as a vote at a meeting.

 3.13 No Compensation for Board Members.
-Board members may not be paid compensation for their Board service but may be reimbursed for expenses of attendance at meetings and may be paid reasonable compensation for necessary work performed for the organization provided that this is consistent with the CDSS Conflict Of Interest Policy.
+Board members may not be paid compensation for their Board service but may be reimbursed for expenses of attendance at meetings.
+Board members may be paid reasonable compensation for necessary work performed for the organization provided that doing so complies with any restrictions and standards of conduct that the Board adopts.

 3.14 Executive Committee.